aliraghebi/laravel-wallet/docs/guide/main/deposit.md

 $user = User::first();
 ```

-As the user uses `HasWallets`, he will have `balance` property.
+Since the user uses `HasWallets`, he will have `balance` property.
-Check the user's balance.
+Let’s check the user's balance.

 ```php
 $user->balance; // 0
 ```

-The balance is zero, which is what we expected.
+The balance is now zero, as expected.
 Put it on his 10 cents account.

 ```php